Arkaeriit/Cyberland-server/README.md

 ### Client
 To access the Cyberland server, you need a client.
 You can find plenty of them if you search for "cyberland client" on Github but I can always advertise [mine](https://github.com/Arkaeriit/cyberland.lua).

+On the other hand, if you want to use Cyberland the way it is intended, you should try to write your own client.

 ## This server

 ### Launching it